 I was born in Southend on sea, Essex, near the pebble beaches of the Thames estuary.
 My dad came to the UK in the late 1960s from a small village in Punjab, Pakistan, as a 16 year old economic migrant.
 My mother came over later from the same region.

 I read medicine at Balliol College, Oxford, where I was taught by the very special Dr Piers Nye, and left Oxford with a degree in Physiological Sciences and a dissertation on the use of depleted uranium munitions in Iraq in the second Gulf War.
-I’ve always been interested in conflict, medicine, and the Middle East, and spent some time in Syria as an undergraduate.
+I’ve always been interested in conflict, medicine, and the Middle East, and spent some time in Syria as an undergraduate learning Arabic.

 After Oxford, I did my clinical training at Imperial College in London, which included a stint in Cairo working at the World Health Organisation’s Eastern Mediterranean Regional Office, researching and writing about the stigma surrounding mental illness in the area.
 As a student in London, I lived in the “House of Fun” along with a few others who ended up becoming: a gifted neurologist, a Swiss finishing school teacher, a campaigner for The Syria Campaign, and a florid JFK conspiracy theorist.

 After qualifying as a doctor in 2006, I worked at St Mary’s Hospital in Paddington, and with the support of several inspiring consultants, took two months off my medical training to participate in a cross-platform documentary commissioned by Channel 4 and filmed all around the world.
 The doc aimed to challenge negative stereotypes of Muslims by illustrating enormous diversity and humanity within the Islamic world.